Application and Program Dates

 |Admission decisions||By March 15, 2023|

 - Online application form and CV

 - Three letters of reference from science faculty* (submitted electronically)

 * At least one letter must be from a research mentor or lab supervisor.
 Students with no prior research experience are not eligible.
-Please note that you must include a letter of reference from your last two years of research experience.
+Important note that you must include letters of reference from your most recent research experiences.

 If you have additional questions about the application, contact firstname.lastname@example.org.

-This summer internship program is funded in part by the National Science Foundation, the MIT Department of Biology, and generous gifts from private donors.
+This summer internship program is funded in part by the MIT Department of Biology, the Department of Chemistry, the Whitehead Institute for Biomedical Research, the Department of Brain and Cognitive Sciences, The Picower Institute for Learning and Memory, the McGovern Institute, the Simons Center for the Social Brain, and generous gifts from private donors.